-If you are thinking of upgrading your PC to Windows 10, you should know some essential things before doing so.
-One useful feature Windows 10 has, is that it lets users move the installed Windows Store apps to any other drive.
+If you are thinking of upgrading your PC, you should know some essential things before doing so.
+One useful feature Windows 10 or Windows 11 has, is that it lets users move the installed Microsoft Store apps to any other drive.
 You can also change the path of the default installation directory, for new apps.
-This post shows how to move installed Windows Store Apps to another Drive in Windows 10.
+This post shows how to move installed Microsoft Store Apps to another Drive in Windows 11/10.

-There was a not-so-easy way to change the default installation location for apps in Windows 8.1, but it worked for some and not for others.
-Windows 10 has made it easy to get things done.
-The new Settings window has all the options to move the Windows 10 apps to any other drive.
+There was a not-so-easy way to change the default installation location for apps, but it worked for some and not for others.
+Windows 11/10 has made it easy to get things done.
+The new Settings window has all the options to move the Windows 11/10 apps to any other drive.